-4.2.1.
 Applications for membership shall be submitted on prescribed forms.

-4.2.2.
-All members are bound by these by-laws, amendments thereto, and any other by-laws of the Association.
+All members are bound by these by-laws and any amendments thereto.

-4.2.3.
-Applications for annual membership of legally constituted partnerships or corporations shall identify the resident shareholder authorized to vote and sign for the company.
+Applications for annual membership of legally constituted partnerships or corporations shall identify one shareholder authorized to vote.

-4.2.3.1.
-Corporations and limited companies must further file with the Association documents establishing the authority of its representative partner(s) upon request.
+Corporations and limited companies must further file with the CBA documents establishing the authority of its representative partner(s) upon request.

-4.2.3.2.
-A representative of a partnership or corporation, other than those indicated on the application may vote or otherwise represent their organization and vote during meetings provided the Association receives prior written notice.
+A representative of a partnership or corporation, other than those indicated on the application may vote or otherwise represent their organization and vote during meetings provided the CBA receives prior written notice.

-4.2.4.
 An individual member in good standing may transfer his annual membership to a partnership established with members of his immediate family.